Backup Appliance – Out of the box backup

 - Sockets – Per Socket Licensing (Physical CPU’s in the Virtual Host server and in physical servers)

 - Capacity licensed – With capacity licensing you pay for the amount of data backed up by the software.
 This mostly includes all the necessary licenses to backup your estate.
 However, how it is licensed could be an issue:

 - Is it licensed by raw capacity i.e. backup = 20TB data licensed 20TB, this is known as capacity under license?

 - Does the licensing cover capacity before or after the dedupe process, this is known as front-end or back-end licensing respectively.

 - There may be additional licensing costs for specific features

-Hopefully you would also agree that back-end licensing makes a lot more sense as you could backup 20TB, deduped to 2TB, and all you then pay for is 2TB and not 20TB!
+Hopefully, you would also agree that back-end licensing makes a lot more sense as you could backup 20TB, deduped to 2TB, and all you then pay for is 2TB and not 20TB!

 Backup Appliance Summary

 As you can see from the above there are many options to choose and questions to be asked.
-A backup appliance really does make sense if you need to deploy an easy to use and configure appliance in a few minutes with far less hassle and headaches that is fully supported by your backup software vendor.
+A backup appliance really does make sense if you need to deploy an easy to use and configure appliance in a few minutes with far less hassle and headaches that are fully supported by your backup software vendor.

 If you need help in trying to decide on a suitable backup solution for your environment, please call us on 01256 782030 and we will be pleased to assist.